Dibden Purlieu SurgeryTel: 02380 844546

 Whilst we are responsible for the proper maintenance of your Medical Record during your period of Registration with this practice, these records remain the property of the Health Authority.

-Forestside Medical Practice is registered under the Data Protection Act 1988.
-We are required under the Data Protection Act 1988 to maintain your personal medical records in a confidential manner and access to your records is therefore restricted to those persons deemed to be maintaining those records on behalf of the Department of Health and by those directly involved in your health care.
+Forestside Medical Practice is registered under General Data Protection Regulation (GDPR).
+We are required under the General Data Protection Regulation (GDPR) to maintain your personal medical records in a confidential manner and access to your records is therefore restricted to those persons deemed to be maintaining those records on behalf of the Department of Health and by those directly involved in your health care.

 As a Training Practice we are often called upon to facilitate research into clinical conditions and prevalence data.
 Only fully qualified medical staff undertakes such research and the data extracted is fully anonymised to ensure that no individual Data Subject can be identified.